-Our Custom designed leash with Wheelchair Leash Hook Attachment is the answer you have been looking for.
+Our Custom designed leash with Wheelchair Leash Hook Attachment (optional) is the answer you have been looking for.
 Client’s tell us that this is the ONLY leash they have ever been able to use without assistance, and love that they can finally leash up their dog and go out on their own.
 Our specially designed Leash Hook Attachment mounts to your wheelchair, and the leash has rings that drop onto the hook.
 It is safe, secure, and easy to use.
 The custom designed leash will be made to your specifications to meet your individual needs; it can have an integrated fastener-free collar and multiple length adjustments if desired.
 Tell us what you need and we’ll make something that will function perfectly.

 This is the best quality leash you will find anywhere.
 There is no stitching to come undone or rivets to wear out.
 We use only the best and most durable leather that is always soft to the touch and only improves with age, or choose Brahma soft-grip leather alternative.
 Top quality hardware assures strength and durability.
 We believe so strongly in the quality of our work, we offer a LIFETIME WARRANTY.

 Custom Designed Quad Leash and Wheelchair Hook has the following components:

 - Custom Quad Leash: This custom leash will be designed to meet your needs.
 The leash can have large rings that drop onto the hook.
 The rings will be placed so you can change the length of the leash for different tasks.
 For example, a short length for working close, a medium length for getting through a doorway, and a long length for relieving and retrieving.
 We’ll ask you a series of detailed questions so we can get the details just right for you.
 This is a super-custom leash design; we will work with you to be sure we get all the details right for you.